TimHanewich/Misc-Articles/MPU6050/readme.md

 To upload this code snippet to your Raspberry Pi Pico, follow the steps below:
 1. Download the file from the snippet above and save to your computer as `MPU6050.py`.
 2. Plug your Raspberry Pi Pico (with MicroPython already installed on it) into your computer with a USB cable.
 Open [**Thonny**](https://thonny.org/)
-3. Find the file in the **Files** pane in the top right, right click on it, and select *Upload to /*:
+3. Find the `MPU6050.py` file you downloaded in step 1 above in the **Files** pane in the top right, right click on it, and select *Upload to /*:
 ![Upload to](https://i.imgur.com/y3gtEAj.png)
 4. After uploading the `MPU6050.py` file to your Raspberry Pi Pico, you should see it now in the Pico's directory:
 ![uploaded](https://i.imgur.com/4XV9Jkx.png)

 ## Step 3: Capture Telemetry!
-With the `MPU6050.py` module now loaded onto the Pico, you are now ready to begin collecting telemtry from the MPU-6050!
+With the `MPU6050.py` module now loaded onto the Pico, you are now ready to begin collecting telemetry from the MPU-6050!
 Open a new code file in Thonny by clicking on the *new* button at the top left of the window.
 Paste in the following test code:
 INCLUDE GIST: https://gist.github.com/TimHanewich/d8f0b4ef67df6238976b6372998ac823

 Next, click the green *Run current script* button at the top left and watch your Raspberry Pi Pico begin to read telemetry from the MPU-6050 using I2C!